ergoplatform/ergodocs/docs/uses/flash-loans.md

 ### One Transaction, Many Steps

 Flash loans usually involve multiple steps: borrowing funds, performing an action like arbitrage, and then repaying the loan, all within one transaction.
 In eUTXO blockchains, this would be highly impractical.
-Each 'step' would require its own transaction, which would have to be computed beforehand due to the deterministic nature of these blockchains.
+Each 'step' would require its own transaction, which would have to be computed beforehand due to the deterministic nature of the model.

 ### Cross-Protocol Interactions Are Complex